It's a Feature, Not a Bug: Secure and Auditable State Rollback for Confidential Cloud Applications: Background

 Replay and rollback attacks threaten cloud application integrity by reintroducing authentic yet stale state into the system to corrupt application decision-making.
 The consequences range from an application consuming stale user data to a cluster controller reloading an older, vulnerable version of a binary.
 Prior works have addressed these attacks by introducing security frameworks that enforce \textit{state continuity}.
 These frameworks guarantee that state transitions advance only in forward order, ensuring each persisted update reflects the most recent authorized state.

 Systems like Memoir~\cite{parno2011memoir}, ROTE~\cite{matetic2017rote}, Ariadne~\cite{strackx2016ariadne}, and Nimble~\cite{angel2023nimble} implement this in several steps (see Figure~\ref{fig:continuity}).
 First, all objects that compose the state are aggregated into a single state digest.
-This means that a digest of each object---either a flat SHA256 hash or a Merkle root for larger objects---is computed, then aggregated into a global digest by further computing another hash or building a Merkle tree with per-object digests as leaves.
+This means that a digest of each object (e.g., a flat SHA256 hash) is computed, then aggregated into a global digest by further hashing the collection of per-object digests.
 The current monotonic counter value is then retrieved from the processor, concatenated with the global digest, and the result is hashed and signed.
 The signature represents the commit of the state change: the authoritative representation of the current system state.
 It can be saved to untrusted storage, and it is commonly referred to as the cryptographic \textit{seal}.

 All application writes are required to invoke this new state update API.
 On future reads, the application first fetches a candidate sealed state from storage.
 It then verifies the signature, checks that the embedded counter is equivalent to the current counter value to ensure freshness, then authenticates read data against the embedded global digest.